NorthShore CRNA program is accredited by DePaul University and is one of the oldest schools of Nurse Anesthesia in the U.S.

 CRNA Program Requirements

-Bachelor’s degree in nursing from a regionally accredited university
+Bachelor’s or Master’s degree in nursing from a regionally accredited university

 Minimum of two years nursing experience in critical care